-The Drubba family not only owns and runs the Hotel Alemannenhof, but many other businesses such as Apartments at the Bülhof (apartment rentals near our hotel), shops, a cafe and boat rental in Titisee, and Hofgut Sternan (another wonderful place to visit in the Black Forest).
+The Drubba family not only owns and runs the Hotel Alemannenhof, but many other businesses.
+They own the Apartments at the Bülhof (apartment rentals near our hotel), shops, a cafe and boat rental in Titisee.
+Nearby is their Hofgut Sternan, another wonderful place to visit in the Black Forest.
 In fact, the family business was founded in 1956 by Ursula and Klaus Drubba as a kiosk business selling sausages and boat rentals on Lake Titisee.

 Want to buy a real German-made cuckoo clock?
 This is where to come!

-Larissa left us to explore the village, so Mum and I wandered in and out of shops and took in the beauty of the natural sights of the village, too.
+Larissa left us to explore the village, so Mum and I wandered in and out of shops.
+Titisee is a lovely, walkable town.